 Will I have a miscarriage if I get in the hot tub?

 However, the chances of your baby developing birth defects when you’re exposed to high temperatures do increase, and depending on what kind of birth defects they are, it is possible to have a miscarriage.
-In short, it’s obviously not guaranteed that you will have a miscarriage, but you should also not be too reckless.
+In short, it’s not guaranteed that you will have a miscarriage, but you should also not be too reckless.

 Will my baby be born with birth defects if I get in the hot tub?